 Customers are going to see new changes in 2022 when Capital One eliminates overdraft fees.
 The bank made the announcement on Wednesday, the same time that the Consumer Financial Protection Bureau (CFPB) released research on banks’ “deep dependence” on overdraft fees.

-How Will It Affect Capital One Customers?
+How Will It Affect Capital One Customers In 2022?

-From early 2022, customers who are enrolled in overdraft services will be automatically converted to no-fee overdraft.
+From early 2022, customers who are enrolled in overdraft services will be automatically converted to no-fee overdrafts.
 Capital One added, “For customers not enrolled, transactions that would overdraw an account will be declined and no fees will be assessed.”

 Currently, the bank charges a $35 overdraft fee when enrolled in its next-day grace program.
 Under current rules, customers could be charged a fee up to four times a day for overdrawing their accounts by more than $5.

 “The elimination of overdraft and related fees should have a beneficial impact on customers who in the past might have struggled to make ends meet,” says Mark Hamrick, Bankrate senior economic analyst and Washington bureau chief.
 “Now, it will be fascinating to see whether other major players follow Capital One’s lead.”

 According to a news release issued by the Consumer Financial Protection Bureau on Wednesday, the three largest banks in the United States — JPMorgan Chase, Wells Fargo, and Bank of America — collected $5.3 billion (44 percent) of the total $12 billion in overdraft and non-sufficient fund (NSF) fees in 2019.
 The industry as a whole took in $15.5 billion in revenue from overdraft and NSF fees.

 More For You: